duffn/libvmod-querymodifier/README.md

 ## Building

-This module is primarily manually tested with Varnish 7.6, but also includes vtc tests for version 7.5.
+This module is primarily manually tested with Varnish 7.7, but also includes vtc tests for version 7.5 and 7.6.

 ```
 ./bootstrap